olahtibi/ragesoccer/README.md

 # RageSoccer
-This is a tech demo using html5 canvas element.
+Using html5 canvas element to implement a basic soccer game.
 Inspired by Sensible World Of Soccer: https://en.wikipedia.org/wiki/Sensible_World_of_Soccer

 Supported platforms: